Benefits of Gardening in Early Childhood Settings

 Wanna teach your kids patience, focus, and engage them in something outdoors?
 Gardening in early childhood has amazing benefits for the rest of a child’s life.
+There are many kids garden ideas you can do with your kids today.

 See how gardening can overshadow the screens and change your early childhood program.
 The benefits of gardening with kids are innumerable!
+You have got to start a garden in your daycare!

-Importance of gardening
+Importance of gardening in early childhood

 There are a million reasons why gardening is important.
 It’s an art that may be lost if we don’t practice it.
 We need to know how to produce our own food in case the food system can’t do it for us.
 And that’s a real possibility.
 We’ve recently seen how the system can break down.